Partner Logo

 8 min read

 You may choose to retire between 60 and 64, but your healthcare costs sure don’t!
 In fact, you can expect to spend more on healthcare in retirement than any other time in your life.
-A 65-year-old couple retiring this year can expect to spend $315,000 in healthcare and medical expenses throughout retirement.
-For single retirees, the 2023 estimate is $157,000.1
+A 65-year-old couple retiring this year can expect to spend $330,000 in healthcare and medical expenses throughout retirement.
+For single retirees, the 2025 estimate is $165,000.1

-That equates to more than $12,600 per year for the rest of your life.
-And since Medicare doesn’t kick in for another one to five years, you’ll definitely need coverage.
+Since Medicare doesn’t kick in for another one to five years, you’ll definitely need coverage.
 We’ll discuss each below in order to help you make the best decision for you.
 And if you’re hoping to dive even deeper into healthcare options before Medicare in retirement, visit our Early Retirement Healthcare classes.

 Get Covered by Your Spouse’s Insurance